ExpertiseDemocracy and Political Participation

 Sexual Violence in Conflict

 Muzna Dureid (@muznadureid) is a policy analyst and award-winning humanitarian who arrived in Montreal as a refugee from Syria in 2016.
-She is liaison officer for the White Helmets, also known as the Syria Civil Defence, comprised of humanitarian volunteers from all walks of life, religion and politics.
+She is a senior program development officer for the White Helmets, also known as the Syria Civil Defence, comprised of humanitarian volunteers from all walks of life, religion and politics.

 On her journey to Canada, she was involved in multiple initiatives and networks focused on child and forced marriage issues among Syrian refugees since 2012 when the first wave of Syrian refugees fled to neighboring countries.
 She founded ‘Women Refugees, not Captives,’ a campaign aimed at ending forced and child marriages of Syrians.

 Muzna is a Masters student in Public Policy and Public Administration at Concordia University.
-In her work as the liaison officer at The White Helmets (the winner of an alternative Nobel prize for peace in 2016), during the pandemic she was coordinating a White Helmets project to produce COVID19 personal protective equipment locally in North West Syria.
+In her work as the then liaison officer at The White Helmets (the winner of an alternative Nobel prize for peace in 2016), during the pandemic she coordinated a White Helmets project to produce COVID19 personal protective equipment locally in North West Syria.

 Muzna also advocates for the diaspora women refugees’ political participation.
 She is a co-founder of the Syrian Women’s Political Movement to engage Syrian women in politics and peace talks and shape Syria’s future.
 She is a consultant at the Women, Peace, and Security Network – Canada.
 She is the founder of the Indigenous – Refugees movement, a series of workshops for Youth in Canada on lessons learned by both groups and aimed at strengthening bonds by learning truth and resilience.